Franco-Prussian

 On 24 July, Director Miessner published a new notice announcing that from 1 August, the tax charged to addressees of letters from France would be set at 20 centimes.

-Avis n° 261 publié dans les Verordnungen und Amtliche Nachrichten für Elsass-Lothringen.
+Extract from notice no. 261 published in the Verordnungen und Amtliche Nachrichten für Elsass-Lothringen.

-Since October 1870, the postal administration of the North German Confederation (Norddeutsche Postverwaltung) had based the management of postal activity in the occupied territories on 3 entities:
+Since October 1870, the postal administration of the North German Confederation (Norddeutsche Postverwaltung) had managed postal activities in the occupied territories through three entities:

-- General Postal Directorate for Alsace (Oberpostdirektion für Elsass), which had been based in Strasbourg since 4 October;
+• The General Postal Directorate for Alsace (Oberpostdirektion für Elsass), based in STRASBOURG since 4 October;

-- General Postal Directorate for Lorraine (Oberpostdirektion für deutsch Lothringen), first in NANCY from 6 October, then in METZ from 31 October 1870;
+• The General Postal Directorate for Lorraine (Oberpostdirektion für deutsch Lothringen), initially established in NANCY on 6 October, before relocating to METZ on 31 October 1870;

-- Postal Administration for Occupied Territories (Administration der Posten in den besetzten französischen Gebieten), first in NANCY on 24 August 1870, then in REIMS from 6 October 1870.
+• The Postal Administration for Occupied Territories (Administration der Posten in den besetzten französischen Gebieten), first set up in Nancy on 24 August 1870, then moved to REIMS on 6 October 1870.

-In addition, on 6 September (circular no. 64), the Post Office of the North German Confederation announced the issue of occupation stamps with a value in centimes (incorrectly called Alsace-Lorraine stamps by collectors).
-These stamps had already been printed since the beginning of August.
+Additionally, on 6 September (Circular no. 64), the North German Confederation Post Office announced the issuance of occupation stamps denominated in centimes (mistakenly referred to as Alsace-Lorraine stamps by collectors).
+These stamps had, in fact, already been printed since early August.

-On 24 March 1871, the postal service returned to French administration in all departments except Bas-Rhin, Haut-Rhin and Moselle, and part of Vosges and Meurthe, which were annexed by Germany (annexation ratified by the Treaty of Frankfurt signed on 10 May 1871).
+On 24 March 1871, postal services were returned to French administration in all departments except Bas-Rhin, Haut-Rhin, and Moselle, as well as parts of Vosges and Meurthe, which were annexed by Germany.
+This annexation was later ratified by the Treaty of Frankfurt, signed on 10 May 1871.

 Letter franked at 25 c (tariff of 01/09/1871) for MUNSTER.
 Tax "20" applied at MULHOUSE.